What is the connection between Uncertainty and the Scaled Agile Framework?

 Making it Concrete – The Stacey Uncertainty Matrix and its relation to the Scaled Agile Framework

-The first layer of realization is that our problem with the classic approaches to product development is that they were built for complicated endeavors but not complex ones.
+The first layer of realization is that our problem with classic approaches to product development is that they were built for complicated endeavors, not complex ones.

-Then we layer on more interesting realizations like the fact that for some endeavors like those approaching the “Anarchy”/”Chaos” domains probably the best approach would be a “Skunkworks” style cross-functional co-located fully empowered small team.
-As you grow a bit farther from Anarchy you can scale agility using an approach like the Scaled Agile Framework.
-At these levels of uncertainty/risk the trade-off of distributed teams, distributed PI Planning, system team, component teams, shared architects/UX MIGHT make sense and are worth considering.
+Then we layer on more interesting realizations like the fact that for some endeavors like those approaching the “Anarchy”/”Chaos” domains, probably the best approach would be a “Skunkworks” style cross-functional co-located fully empowered small team.
+As you grow farther from Anarchy, you can scale agility using an approach like the Scaled Agile Framework.
+At these levels of uncertainty/risk, the trade-off of distributed teams, distributed PI Planning, system teams, component teams, and shared architects/UX MIGHT make sense and is worth considering.

 As you approach the simpler domain sometimes even the alignment rationale for “whole train” PI Planning can be reconsidered.
 Is that SAFe™ heresy? maybe.
 But I find that telling people “Whole ART PI Planning” is mandatory is less effective than showing them WHEN it has a better economic impact.
 (BTW as you grow in complexity/uncertainty you also need better people that are more engaged – which the Whole ART PI Planning helps with as well)